5 Benefits of Dog Daycare: Is Daycare right for your dog?

 Less active lifestyles can be damaging to both their bodies and minds.
 Dogs who spend a lot of time alone can learn to adapt to this slow-paced routine, but by limiting their physical and mental activity, they could be prone to weight issues, mobility issues, overeating, and poor digestion.

 Weekly or even daily daycare sessions will keep your dog active both physically and mentally.
-Very energetic dogs will benefit greatly from doggy daycare for puppies, as they will be able to run and play to their heart's content, tuckering them out before home time.
+Very energetic dogs will benefit greatly from the exercise they will receive at dog daycare, as they will be able to run and play to their heart's content, tuckering them out before home time.

 Managing weight in some dogs can be a challenge, especially when they don’t have any desire to play or exercise some of that weight off.
 Daycare can provide a supportive environment that will allow your fat or lazy dog to be excited about physical activity.
 This will help shed pounds and build muscle.